 Wales, once seen only as a country of rugby, has diversified its sporting success in recent years and is now home to some of the world’s best footballers, cyclists, hurdlers, martial artists and motorcycle racers

 Its single-seater pedigree has been small but sound, and to celebrate St. David’s Day (the patron saint of Wales), Formula Scout has looked back at the greatest drivers to have raced under the country’s flag in single-seaters.
 Expect any flames to be down to unburnt fuel in exhaust outlets though rather than any rogue motorsport-spectating dragons.

-In 1972 he made his Formula 3 debut, but it was Atlantic cars that suited him and a part-season in Britain?s championship resulted in three poles and a win.
-At the same time, he competed in European Formula 2, finishing top 10 in the standings two seasons running.
+In 1972 he made his Formula 3 debut, but it was Formula Atlantic cars that suited him and a part-season in Britain’s championship resulted in three poles and a win.
+At the same time, he competed in European Formula 2 (a precursor to the F2 of today), finishing top 10 in the standings two seasons running.

 9th in 2013 & ’14 Le Mans 24 Hours, 15th in ’17 Super Formula – 2nd in 2016 Japanese F3, 2nd in ’14 TRS, 9th in ’14 & ’15 GP3

 Esports may be on everyone’s lips now, but it was Nissan and the GT Academy that laid the trail for game-to-track talent, and plucky Mardenborough – son of footballer Steve – starred in single-seaters.

 He won a British GT race in his first season of racing in 2013, and if that wasn’t being thrown in at the deep end, he then spent his second in F3.
 He got one podium in the British championship, and started the year with 10th in the Toyota Racing Series.